Why diverse newsrooms are important

-PressPad has identified that those from poor socioeconomic backgrounds are often incredibly resourceful in applying and obtaining media internship opportunities but the high cost of living in London prevents them from taking these up.
+We have identified that people from poor socioeconomic backgrounds are often incredibly resourceful in applying and obtaining media internship opportunities but the high cost of living in London prevents them from taking these up.
 We want to provide young journalists with affordable accomodation plus mentoring so they can fulfill their potential.